DD-DeCaF/caffeine-bootstrap/documentation/installation.md

 1. Prerequisites

-    You need git, docker, docker-compose and ideally cplex to install and run the platform (see [documentation/cplex.md](cplex.md) for more information).
+    You need git, docker, docker-compose and ideally CPLEX to install and run the platform (see [documentation/cplex.md](cplex.md) for more information).
     As described there, please start by placing your CPLEX compressed archive (`cplex_128.tar.gz`) in the `cplex/` directory.

+     Please also set an administrative password for the database server.
+The username is automatically `postgres`.
+You can either define an environment variable `POSTGRES_PASSWORD` (`export POSTGRES_PASSWORD=...` on Linux and MacOS) or write it to a `.env` file (`POSTGRES_PASSWORD=...`).

      To make sure all prerequisites are satisfied, run: